Kalan-Lab/codoff/README.md

 	This program compares the codon-usage distribution of a focal-region/BGC to the codon usage of the background genome.
-It will report the cosine distance and Spearman correlation between the two profiles, as well as an empirical P-value for whether the codon usage is siginficantly different between the focal region and background genome.
+It will report the cosine distance and Spearman correlation between the two profiles.
+By default, it uses sequential contiguous-window sampling and reports a discordance percentile indicating how unusual the focal region's codon usage is compared to similarly sized genomic windows.
 Only CDS features which are of length divisible by 3 will be considered.

 	Two modes of input are supported: